 Presidential Suite –

-Four Seasons Guangzhou is the city’s newest location for gourmet cuisine, impeccable service and see-and-be-seen atmosphere.
-The 6 dining and entertainment venues include Yu Yue Heen – the Hotel’s stylish Cantonese restaurant overlooking the 70th floor atrium lobby.
-Chef Law’s signature dishes includes whole Yoshihama dried abalone in supreme oyster sauce; braised egg noodles with shredded fish maw and spring onions in abalone sauce; crispy duck, Peking style; crispy marinated Japanese pork in red bean curd crust; double boiled liao sea cucumber soup with cordyceps; and roast goose with plum sauce.
+Four Seasons Guangzhou is the city’s newest location for gourmet cuisine, impeccable service, and a see-and-be-seen atmosphere.
+The 6 dining and entertainment venues include Yu Yue Heen – the Hotel’s stylish Cantonese restaurant overlooking the 70th-floor atrium lobby.
+Chef Law’s signature dishes include whole Yoshihama dried abalone in supreme oyster sauce; braised egg noodles with shredded fish maw and spring onions in abalone sauce; crispy duck, Peking style; crispy marinated Japanese pork in red bean curd crust; double-boiled Liao sea cucumber soup with cordyceps; and roast goose with plum sauce.
 Other menu standouts include several bird’s nest soups and a dim sum selection, all accompanied by fine Chinese teas, scotches, cognacs, Chinese and international beers, and wine.

 70th Floor Main Lobby –

-Introduced by a Saki bar made of natural stone, Kumoi, the completely glass-enclosed restaurant is a showcase of expertly prepared teppenyaki, yakitori, sushi and other contemporary Japanese dishes, mostly prepared in view of guests.
+Introduced by a Saki bar made of natural stone, Kumoi, the completely glass-enclosed restaurant is a showcase of expertly prepared teppanyaki, yakitori, sushi, and other contemporary Japanese dishes, mostly prepared in view of guests.
 Topping Four Seasons Hotel Guangzhou on the 100th floor, Catch is a spectacular seafood restaurant with a demonstration kitchen at the heart of the action.
-A menu of exquisite preparations of the freshest internationally sourced seafood, including Russian caviar, Norwegian salmon, Australian rock oysters and New England lobster, as well as choice cuts of meat including the show stopping grain-fed tomahawk beef steak.
-The beverage list at Catch and Tian Bar one floor below offers ideal wine pairings and liquors, including an extensive list of scotches, bourbons and whiskies.
-Other dining options include the 72nd floor Caffe Mondo for Italian-inspired all day dining, and The Atrium in the 70th floor Hotel lobby, perfect for light fare, tea and cocktails throughout the day.
+A menu of exquisite preparations of the freshest internationally sourced seafood, including Russian caviar, Norwegian salmon, Australian rock oysters, and New England lobster, as well as choice cuts of meat including the show-stopping grain-fed tomahawk beef steak.
+The beverage list at Catch and Tian Bar one floor below offers ideal wine pairings and liquors, including an extensive list of scotches, bourbons, and whiskies.
+Other dining options include the 72nd floor Caffe Mondo for Italian-inspired all-day dining, and The Atrium in the 70th floor Hotel lobby, perfect for light fare, tea and cocktails throughout the day.

 Kumoi Resraurant –